 Mark Cantor is working on a definitive filmography of Soundies, and provides the following info on Newill:

 In early 1942, Jimmy Newell was invited to participate in two soundies produced in Los Angeles by R. C. M. Productions.
 Stan Kenton led the orchestra in its earliest appearance on film, with eleven soundtracks recorded the week of January 5, 1942.
 Four of the soundies include screen appearances by the Kenton band, and three of them actually feature the band in jazz performances.
 The remaining utilize the band as an accompanying unit on soundtrack, with the focus of the shorts on various vocalists and dancers.

 I remember reading about the Renfrew TV series and I also recalled that Newill was the star.
 On the left is a late 1952 clipping/ad from an unidentified tradepaper which mentions the availability of 13 half-hour Renfrew TV programs and to contact the Alexander brothers.

 Max and Art Alexander were the bosses of Poverty Row film companies named Beacon ... then Normandy ... and finally, Colony Pictures, and in the 1930s, they churned out westerns starring Guinn 'Big Boy' Williams, Rex Bell and Ken Maynard.
-In the 1940s, the Alexander brothers were at Producers Releasing Corporation (PRC) where Art produced some of the Texas Rangers films.
+In the 1940s, the Alexander brothers were at Producers Releasing Corporation (PRC) and involved with the Texas Rangers trio series.